bldevries/curvedpy/readme.md

 0 & 0 & 0 & r^2 \sin^2(\theta)
 \end{bmatrix}
 $$

-The package curvedpy uses the Schwarzschild metric in cartesian or spherical coordinates.

 ### Numerically solving the geodesic equation
 For the code I have implemented I have used techniques from several peer-reviewed papers and books, among which: